Skip to content

 Centre the shed floor on top of your chosen base, then measure and mark in pencil the centre point of each edge.
 Repeat on the bottom batten of each side panel.

+Screw the back and side panel together along the framing battens where they meet.
 Drill pilot holes and then fit three countersunk screws at the top, middle and bottom.

 Fit the other side panel in the same way.